jolenewai/beauty_products_reviews/README.md

 Files are organised properly based on their functionality and purposes.
 - __static__ folder contains images / css / scripts required by the website, in their respective folders
 - __templates__ folder contains all html templates with jinja codes to render the display of the information from the database
-- python codes are also splitted into different files accordingly based on their functionality
+- python codes are also splitted into different files _app.py_, _dao.py_ and _data.py_ accordingly based on their functionality

 ## Credits